ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-champions-years-of-service-milestones.md

     testimonial:
       alignment: standard
       name: Gareth Balshaw, Managing Director
-      quote: This feels like a very special place in our factory and is a feature we're proud to have created, showing thanks and recognition to those that have been on our journey for so long.
-We have two more people to add later in the year when they reach their 10 Years.
+      quote: "This feels like a very special place in our factory and is a feature we're proud to have created, showing thanks and recognition to those that have been on our journey for so long. "
 seo:
   title: ASL Champions | Years Of Service Milestones
   description: Assembly Solutions have a wall dedicated to those staff who have